 The Upper Lot, to the right of The Simpsons Ride

-Universal Express and VIP access lanes offered.
+Universal Express and standby lanes offered.

 Tours in Spanish and Mandarin available daily; check the board by the escalators for the studio tour for tour times.

 Important note: The Studio Tour closes earlier than the rest of the park.
-The last tour typically departs an hour and forty-five minuets prior to the park closing time.
-Ask a team member for day-of details.
+The last tour typically departs an hour and forty-five minutes prior to the park closing time.
+Ask a team member for details.
 Also on days when the wait time is over one hour, typically studio tour ambassadors (employees) will pull groups of two out of line and have them wait right next to the tram to fill in any open seats left.

 No formal restrictions, though parental discretion is advised.